Fatal Traffic Accidents: Are Drivers Always Punished?

 Driving in a manner that is dangerous to the public could be driving against traffic or moving in and out of traffic or disregarding traffic light signals.

-Punishment under Section 66(1) of the Road Traffic Act
+Punishment under section 64 of the Road Traffic Act

-For more information on the penalties for the offence of dangerous driving in Singapore, see here.
+For more information, refer to our article on the penalties for dangerous driving in Singapore.

 Causing death by rash or negligent act: What is the difference?